vmware-archive/virtual-security-module/doc/HOWTO.md

 Please note that the token will expire in one hour - you will need to log-in again to get a new token to continue interacting with the server.

-You will use the token in your further authentication with the server.
+You will use the token in your further interaction with the server.
 Try:
 ```
 ./vsm-cli --token $TOKEN users get root
 ```